The VMware Knowledge Base provides support solutions, error messages and troubleshooting guides

 - Click OK to exit.

-Note: If this change is done via the command line, using the
+Note: If this change is done via the command line, use

-vim-cmdcommand and powering on the virtual machine is enough to see the changes.
+vim-cmdcommand to reload the vmx is enough to see the changes.
 For more information, see Reloading a vmx file without removing the Virtual machine from inventory (1026043).

 - Power on the virtual machine.